 This board game is another means of ensuring seniors with Parkinson’s enjoy social activity.
 The game stimulates the memory and visual centers of the brain and requires fine motor movements.
 The language center comes into play, as seniors must be able to recognize the existing words and remember how to spell others.
 Players must scan the words on the board and determine if they’re able to make new words using the tiles they have.

 Many seniors in the early stages of Parkinson’s are able to live on their own, but they may need a bit of help with the everyday tasks of life, such as exercising and preparing nutritious meals.
-Aging adults who require assistance with the tasks of daily living can benefit from reliable senior home care.
-Prescott, AZ, families trust Home Care Assistance to provide the high-quality care their elderly loved ones need and deserve.
+Aging adults who require assistance with the tasks of daily living can benefit from reliable home care.
+Prescott, families trust Home Care Assistance to provide the high-quality care their elderly loved ones need and deserve.
 Our caregivers are trained to help seniors prevent and manage serious illnesses and encourage them to make healthier decisions as they age.

 4. Word Association